Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Acknowledgements

 \section{Acknowledgements}

-We acknowledge financial support from MHRD, the Government of India, and SERB (India), CRG/2019/000556.
+We acknowledge financial support from MHRD, the Government of India, and SERB (India), CRG/2022/005167.
 We would like to thank the National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM Ganga’ at the Indian Institute of Technology Roorkee, implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
 We would also like to thank Professor Larry Zamick for useful discussions during this work.
+P.C.S. acknowledges the hospitality extended to him during his stay at the Center for Computational Sciences, University of Tsukuba, Japan.
+We acknowledge N. Smirnova for the $G$-matrix shell-model interaction and Y. Utsuno for fruitful discussions.
+N.S. acknowledges the support of ``Program for promoting researches on the supercomputer Fugaku'', MEXT, Japan (JPMXP1020230411) and the MCRP program of the Center for Computational Sciences, University of Tsukuba (wo22i002).